 Italian nominal GDP growth has consistently underperformed the EU average

 2. Italy’s challenging fiscal arithmetic has suffered from the country’s poor economic growth record.
 The coalition government have argued that the extra fiscal spending is necessary to boost growth through investment and hence reduce the public debt.
 However, there is relatively little on investment in the budget, with the majority of money being spent on social transfers.

 3. Italy’s deficit forecasts are generally revised higher and 2019 is likely to be no exception.
 The coalition have ambitious nominal GDP growth forecasts (expecting 3.1% nominal growth for 2019, which would be the fastest rate since 2011) and their reluctance to instigate large expenditure cuts ahead of next May’s European elections.

 Source: Eurostat and Ministero dell ‘Economia e delle Finanze

-With the 2019 Draft Budgetary Plan lodged with the European Central Bank (ECB), European government bond investors have turned attention to how the rating agencies react, how the EC responds and most importantly how does the Italian coalition respond to the EC’s assessment?
+With the 2019 Draft Budgetary Plan lodged with the European Central Bank (ECB), European government bond investors have turned their attention to how the rating agencies react, how the EC responds and most importantly how the Italian coalition responds to the EC’s assessment?